paweljakubas/j-random-matrices/chapters/basic-algebra.md

 Finally, we use back substitution to get `x` from `Ux=y`.

 The LU decompostion will work for all `A` that is square `n x n` and nonsingular, so `rank(A)=n`.
 Moreover, if we have `Ax=b` then for any `b` the linear system has a unique solution.
-This is direct consequence of a fact that for any nonsingular
+This is a direct consequence of the fact that for any nonsingular
-`A` the column vectors are linearly independent (row vectors also).
+`A` the column vectors (as well as row vectors) are linearly independent.

 Now let's try to find out how to realize `LU decomposition`.